Atlas975/Notes/Networking/Network_architecture.md

 ## Network throughput
 - How fast data can actually be transmitted, when factoring in [[Network_delay|congestion, interference etc]]
 - Bandwidth is potential bit rate while throughput gives true measurement.
-- Lowest transmission speed acts as a bottleneck, so with multiple transmission speeds the lowest bandwidth becomes the one in use
+- Lowest transmission speed acts as a bottleneck, so with multiple transmission speeds the lowest bandwidth becomes the one in use.
+This is known as the **bottleneck link**

+### Instantaneous throughput
+- Throughput rate at a given point in time (velocity)

+### Average throughput
+- Throughput rate over period of time (speed)
+### Peak throughput
+- Highest instantaneous throughput seen so far (max speed)

 ## Network categories
--
 - Networks are typically heterogeneous consisting of multiple network types
 - The network used for a specific service depends on user needs, size, complexity and the technologies available